snowflakedb/snowflake-cli-action/README.md

 Boolean flag to enable OIDC authentication.
 When set to `true`, the action will configure the CLI to use GitHub's OIDC token for authentication with Snowflake, eliminating the need for storing private keys as secrets.
 Default is `false`.

-### `python-version`

-The Python version to use when installing the Snowflake CLI.
-For example `3.10`.
-If not provided, the default Python version available in the runner environment is used.

 ### `default-config-file-path`